 The color of Jersey breed varies from fawn with or without marking and generally black around the eyes.
 The cows have straight top lines, level rumps, and sharp withers.
 The breed is characterized by large bright eyes and broad forehead.
 The head is clean-cut and proportionate to the body.
 Jersey breed is easily chosen for their easy calving, well-shaped udders and attachment of udders with body strongly.

-The Ayrshire is one of the best dairy cattle breeds of the world.
-The special characteristics are good feet and legs, well style and animation and excellent grazing ability.
-The adult males weigh about 700-800 kg and adult female about 500-600 kg.
+Ayrshire is one of the best dairy cattle breeds in the world.
+The special characteristics are good feet and legs, well style and animation, and excellent grazing ability.
+The adult males weigh about 700-800 kg and adult females about 500-600 kg.
 The breed takes the name from the country of Ayrshire in Scotland, where it was developed.

-The colors of Ayrshire are brown, cherry red and mahogany with combination with white or only white may also be seen.
+The colors of Ayrshire are brown, cherry red, and mahogany with combination with white or only white may also be seen.
 This is a strong and robust animal, having well-developed udders, the quarters are well balanced and in proper shape.
-Ayrshire have a characteristic cured horns that are widely spread outwards.
+Ayrshire has a characteristic cured horns that are widely spread outwards.

 The Guernsey is another one of the popular dairy cattle breeds that were developed and named from one of the islands between France and England in the English Channel Isle of Guernsey.
 The cattle are believed to have been brought to the island from the Normandy and Brittany in France.

 The animal has a shade of fawn with white markings clearly defined, preferably a clear buff muzzle.
-Guernsey have a characteristic head with good length, horns move forward, medium size and They have a good length of the heat appears to the end.
+Guernsey has a characteristic head with good length, horns move forward, medium-size and They have a good length of the heat appears to the end.
 The color of Guernsey is golden yellow skin pigmentation, the unhaired portion of the body are light or pinkish, calves are relatively small at birth.

 5. Brown Swiss

-This breed is quiet, docile and easily manageable.
-The adult males weigh about 700-800 kg and adult female about 500-600 kg.
+This breed is quiet, docile, and easily manageable.
+The adult males weigh about 700-800 kg and adult females about 500-600 kg.
 The breed is a triple purpose animal in the homeland, i.e., milk, meat, and draught.
 In good herd average 5000 liters, milk produces per lactation, and it contains 4% milk fat.

 6. Milking Shorthorn

-The dairy cattle breed Milking shorthorn is known in New Zealand, Canada and in America but Dairy Shorthorn in the United Kingdom, Australia, South Africa, and Ireland.
-The breed originated in Great Britain, and the cattle is a dual purpose breed both for milk and meat production but mainly used for milk production.
+The dairy cattle breed Milking shorthorn is known in New Zealand, Canada, and in America but Dairy Shorthorn in the United Kingdom, Australia, South Africa, and Ireland.
+The breed originated in Great Britain, and the cattle are a dual-purpose breed both for milk and meat production but mainly used for milk production.

-The breed is strong, hardy, well adapted to harsh climate and also a good milker.
-The Milking Shorthorn is a medium sized animal; the coat color mainly is red and sometimes a white or roan marking within the red body.
+The breed is strong, hardy, well adapted to a harsh climate, and also a good milker.
+The Milking Shorthorn is a medium-sized animal; the coat color mainly is red and sometimes a white or roan marking within the red body.
 The weight is 640-680 kg, and the bull’s weight is larger than the cow.
-Milking Shorthorn is adapted in all climatic condition.
+Milking Shorthorn is adapted in all climatic conditions.
 The cow is docile and calm temperament.
 The cows produce about 7000 liters of milk in annual lactation of 305 days.

 7. American Milking Devon

 The American Milking Devon is red, the shade is variable which rich deep red to a light red or chestnut color.
-This breed is medium in size; the cow is active, elegant and docile temperament.
-The weight of bull is around 700 kg and cows around 500 kgs.
-The American Milking Devon is popular for high fertility, easy calving, docile, hot weather tolerance, and can adopt high temperature easily in any environment.
-The fertility of American Milking Devon depends on the environmental temperature.
+This breed is medium in size; the cow is active, elegant, and docile temperament.
+The weight of the bull is around 700 kg and cows around 500 kgs.
+The American Milking Devon is popular for high fertility, easy calving, docile, hot weather tolerance, and can adopt high temperatures easily in any environment.
+The fertility of the American Milking Devon depends on the environmental temperature.

-The dairy cattle breed Normandy originated in North Western France.
-The Normande Cattle is popular dual purpose cattle breeds.
+The dairy cattle breed Normandy originated in North-Western France.
+The Normande Cattle is a popular dual-purpose cattle breeds.
 The cow gives high-quality milk and the best quality cheese of the world produced from this milk high-quality.
 The color of Normandy breed is brown pied or black pied, sometimes its widespread areas of brown hairs look like of tiger stripes.

 The breed is medium to the large size where cows weight is average 700 kg, and bull’s weight is 1100 kg.
 They are easy to handle because of hardy, docile and calm temperament.
 The cow produces 6000 liters of milk in lactation and on average daily milk production is about 20 liters.
 The milk contains a high percentage of protein and butterfat.